pnp/cli-microsoft365/docs/manual/docs/cmd/graph/o365group/o365group-restore.md

 ## Remarks

-!!! attention
-    This command is based on a Microsoft Graph API that is currently in preview and is subject to change once the API reached general availability.

 To restore a deleted Office 365 Group, you have to first log in to the Microsoft Graph using the [graph login](../login.md) command, eg. `graph login`.

 ## Examples